SUPERNOVA GOES VIRAL in 2019!

 DPAC + 14th & Champa + 16th & Champa + Toledo Momentum Festival LED SCREENS

-SUPERNOVA will accept up to 25 works for an expanded competition program, to be shown on three premier public screens with sound, and select interior locations within Denver.
-Works considered for the annual competition can be within any genre and is geared towards advanced artist-driven works.
-Animations must be suitable for public viewing, and should be between 3 - 8 minutes in length, though works of longer duration will be considered.
-Priority will be given to works produced in 2018/2019 or made specifically for SUPERNOVA 2019.
+SUPERNOVA will present a selection of works for an expanded competition program, to be shown on three premier public screens with sound, and select interior locations within Denver.
+Works considered for the annual competition are from a variety of different genres and geared towards advanced artist-driven works.

-Accepted entries have the choice of receiving $150 in recognition of their work being juried into the competition or $250 as a travel stipend to come join us in Denver and participate in the festival.
 This is the first year that SUPERNOVA implements an artist stipend for accepted works, further distinguishing the festival as one in full support of artists.
-In addition, selected entires will compete for three cash prizes in 2019 including a $1,000 Jurors award, a $1,000 Director’s choice award and for the first time an audience award of at least $1,000.
+In addition, selected entires will compete for three cash prizes in 2019 including a $1,000 Jurors award, a $1,000 Director’s choice award and for the first time an audience award of amount TBD.

 In addition to showcasing this year’s competition selections, Toledo’s ProMedica Screen situated at the heart of the annual Momentum Festival, will also feature the best of past Supernova Festival animations as well as a survey of digital animation by artists working within the Great Lakes Region, curated by Ohio professor and Digerati collaborator Barry Whittaker.